 In terms of the flowering, it took place two to three weeks later than in 2015, which ultimately corresponds to a typical year.
 The first stage of flowering took place in sunny conditions, whereas the second stage unfortunately took place in heavy rain.
 By the end of summer the vineyards had returned to a perfectly healthy state and ripening went well, particularly after a beneficial rainy spell in early September.

-The wine’s deep colour is underscored by plummy hues.
-A complex nose shows deep, fruity aromas with hints of liquorice and roasted coffee.
+The wine‘s deep color is underscored by plummy hues.
+A complex nose shows deep, fruity aromas with hints of licorice and roasted coffee.
 Endowed with a dense and silky tannic structure, this is a full, fleshy wine that provides an ample and generous palate.
 Its lasting finish speaks of considerable ageing potential.

 This wine pairs wonderfully with fine meats, roasted beef, water games, truffles and spicy stews.
 The bottle should be opened 1 to 3 hours before drinking.
 This wine needs at least 3 years cellaring before it can open up its complexity.
 In such case it is strongly recommended to decant before serving.